zippesquirrel/babel/README.md

 a project about the value of human joy
 > "so much joy left unshared, deserves to climb to the heavens"

-built on HTML, js, THREE & friends
+built on HTML, js, CSS & friends

 made by zip